 Can cisgender women get facial feminization surgery?

 Yes, cisgender women can get facial feminization surgery (FFS).
 Although there are some components of facial feminization surgery, such as a tracheal shave, that are generally not performed on cisgender women, there are many facial feminization procedures that can further define the features of a cisgender woman.
 These procedures are helpful for both women who were assigned male and birth and women who were assigned female at birth.
+Click here to see a full array of procedures that are commonly performed during facial feminization surgery.
+Although these procedures are most commonly performed on transgender women, then can also be performed as FFS for cis women, or for non-binary individuals.

 Jaw contouring and genioplasty can be performed to slim the lower third of the face and narrow the chin.
 Click here to learn more about jaw feminization surgery.